rask/caphpe/README.md

 Make sure you have a relatively new PHP CLI installation available.
 Caphpe has been developed with PHP5.5+ in mind but is currently only tested on PHP 7.
 Please try it out and report if something does not work.

+(Later on Caphpe will move to support only PHP7+ environments.)

 ### Using the built PHAR